-The plan aims to have a recommended plan by the first quarter of Fiscal Year 2024, alongside an Environmental Assessment.
+The Regional Dredged Material Management Plan seeks completion in Fiscal Year 2024, alongside an Environmental Assessment.
 This is to ensure approval of a regional base plan for federal navigation projects within the San Francisco District for the dredging program spanning from Fiscal Year 2025 to 2034.
-Further updates to the RDMMP may occur as new placement sites and methods become available, guided by the Water Resources Development Act (WRDA) of 2020.
+Further updates to the Regional Dredged Material Management Plan may occur as new placement sites and methods become available, guided by the Water Resources Development Act (WRDA) of 2020.

 Detailed sediment testing and characterization was deferred to the PED phase because the study team was able to estimate material suitability for placement sites, potential impacts, and mitigation costs using existing information, and local proxies.
 The study team conducted limited sediment and geophysical sampling to validate the assumptions on which these estimates were based.
 This limited geophysical sampling identified the presence of debris between the Schnitzer Steel and Howard Terminal sites.
 Debris may slow dredge operations, and will increase costs for removal of material in this area.
-The study incorporated the potential for debris within the project footprint in its cost schedule risk analysis (CSRA).
+The study incorporated the potential for debris within the project footprint in its cost schedule risk analysis.
 The overall increase associated with this debris found in this area is unlikely to have an impact on cost and is sufficiently addressed by the project cost contingency, which is applied across all construction costs.